Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-Then the following circuit would produce a voltage proportional to the coefficient $C_{chief}$ of the chief state when the maintained state is on its chief curve. $V_p$ is a voltage representing the number of identifiable values of $a$ due to the precision in $a$.
-For example, if the precision in $a$ were 1\%, $V_p$ would be 100 volts.
-See that this would output a value of $V_{coeff}$ between 0.5 and 1 since $V_{coeff}$ is equivalent to $\frac{1}{2}(\frac{V_a}{\frac{1}{2}V_p}) + \frac{1}{2}$.
+Then the following circuit would produce a voltage proportional to the coefficient \(C_{chief}\) of the chief state when the maintained state is on its chief curve. \(V_{p}\) is a voltage representing the number of identifiable values of \(a\) due to the precision in \(a\).
+For example, if the precision in a were 1\%, Vp would be 100 volts.
+See that this would output a value of \(V_{coeff}\) between 0.5 and 1 since \(V_{coeff}\) is equivalent to \(\frac{1}{2}(\frac{V_{a}}{\frac{1}{2}V_{p}}) + \frac{1}{2}\).